Pro Tips for Painting Interior Doors

-- If you paint them in place, tape the hinges, then trace around the outside of the hinge with a utility knife to cut off the excess tape on the edges.
+- Prep work: Remove the door from the door hinges, as well as the doorknobs.
+If you decide to leave the door in place, tape the hinges and trace around the hinge with a utility knife to remove the excess tape.

-- Dust the door with a cloth, then go back over it with a tack cloth to get it super clean.
+Sand and clean: Lightly sand the entire door with 220-grit sandpaper, dust with a cloth, then give it a final wipe down with a tack cloth to prepare it for priming.

 To Prime or Not To Prime

-Paint the edges – Start with the inside edge (where the hinges are).
-Then paint the header and down the striker side (use a brush around the striker for the best control).
-Don’t overload the brush, or you’ll have drips.
+- Paint the edges: Starting with the inside edge (where the hinges are), paint the header and down the striker side (where the door bolt is).
+Use the brush around the striker for the best control, but don’t overload the brush.

-Paint the surface – Using your roller, apply two or three roller widths across and the full height of the door.
+- Paint the surface: Using a roller, apply two or three roller widths across and the full height of the door.
 Then brush from bottom to top with a brush or a lightly coated roller.
 This delivers the paint quickly and evenly to the door, leaving a wet edge and getting the smoothest finish.

-Paint the panels – Start with the upper left-hand panel and work down the door in sequence.
+- Paint the panels: Start with the upper left panel and work down the door in sequence.
 Paint the edges of the panels with a paintbrush, then fill in the panels with the roller.

-Paint the stiles – The stiles are the pieces between the panels.
-Start with the center vertical ones the move to the horizontal pieces.
-Finish the door with the two outermost vertical stiles.
+- Paint the stiles: The stiles are the pieces between the panels.
+Start with the center vertical pieces, moving to the horizontal pieces.
+Finish the door with the two outer vertical stiles.

 Finishing the Door

-If you’re ready for another painting project after painting your interior doors, we’ve got some ideas for you.
-You can also order free samples of paint swatches and learn more about our residential painting services.
+If you’re ready for another painting project after painting your interior doors, we have paint project ideas for every space of your home.
+Contact us to order free paint swatch samples and learn more about our residential painting services.